chandanasree-145/Reinforcement_Learning_Trading_Model/README.md

-# Reinforcment Learning Agent for Stock Trading AAPL
+# Reinforcment Learning Agent for Stock Trading
- Trading AAPL stock with an agent using stablebaselines3 and anytrading environment.
+ Trading stocks with an agent using stablebaselines3 and anytrading environment.